OOKB/behance-demo/README.md

 As this project evolves more templates, instructions, outcomes, etc. will be created.

+## Tools this relies upon

+Currently we're using:

+- mustache.js
+- jquery
+- behance API
+- font awesome

+And that's it.

+As we build this out more libraries and themes will be added, other things might be listed here (like list.js or masonry or isotope or tachyons or similar...).

 ## Register w/ Behance to get API key

 <https://www.behance.net/dev/register>